mozumder/postoffice/README.md

     % ./manage.py help

-This will give the following list of commands:
+This will list all available commands, with the DNS commands in the DNS section:

     [dns]
     addcaarecord